douglampe/codetender/README.md

 ```
 const CodeTender = require("codetender");

-const ct = new CodeTender();
+const ct = new CodeTender({

-// Copy a template to a new folder and replace tokens
-ct.new({
   template: 'path/to/template', // Path to local folder or git repo
-  folder: 'path/to/new/folder', // Destination folder (must not exist)
+  folder: 'path/to/new/folder', // Destination folder (must not exist for new())
-  file: 'codetender-config.json', // Optional configuration file (see below)
+  file: 'codetender-config.json', // Optional configuration file (see above)
+  tokens: [ { pattern: /regex-or-string/g, prompt: 'Prompt for replacement', replacement: 'forced replacement ignores prompt' }],
+  remote: [ { src: 'same/as/template', 'dest': '/path/relative/to/folder', tokens: [ { pattern: /pattern/g, replacement: 'replace with' }] } ],
+  noReplace: [ 'glob/to/skip/replacement' ],
+  ignore: [ 'glob/to/not/copy/from/template' ],
+  delete: [ 'glob/to/delete/from/template' ],
+  overwrite: false, // Set to true to overwrite existing files with add()
+  scripts: {
+    before: [ 'script-to-run-before-replacement.js' ],
+    after: [ 'script-to-run-after-replacement.js' ],
+  },
   logger: line => { console.log(line); }, // Optional logger to override default console
+  banner: []
   verbose: true, // Set to true for verbose output (same as --debug CLI flag)
   quiet: false // Set to true to disable all output (overrides verbose: true)
 });

+// Copy a template to a new folder and replace tokens
+ct.new();

 // Replace tokens in an existing folder
-ct.replace({
-  folder: 'path/to/folder', // Path containing files with tokens to replace
-  file: 'codetender-config.json', // Optional configuration file (see below)
-  logger: line => { console.log(line); }, // Optional logger to override default console
-  verbose: true, // Set to true for verbose output (same as --debug CLI flag)
-  quiet: false // Set to true to disable all output (overrides verbose: true)
-});
+ct.replace();

+// Add a template to an existing folder and replace tokens
+ct.add();
 ```

-Both `CodeTender.new()` and `CodeTender.replace()` accept a `config` object as a parameter and return a promise that is resolved when the process completes.
-This object may contain any of the configurations defined below.
-However, this config is overwritten by any external configuration.
+The CodeTender class accepts a `config` object as a parameter. `CodeTender.new()`, `CodeTender.replace()` and `CodeTender.add()` and return a promise that is resolved when the process completes.
+The config object passed to the constructor may contain any of the configurations defined above.
+However, this config is overwritten by any external configuration loaded as part of the process.

-Regardless of whether the default logger or custom logger is used, all log entries are appended to an array of strings which can be accessed using `CodeTender.logOutput`.
+Regardless of whether the default logger or custom logger is used, all log entries are appended to an array of strings which can be accessed using `CodeTender.logger.logOutput`.